 The water treatment plant is supplied by pumps located in the shore well.
-Located within the water treatment plant building are raw water strainers, filtration units, associated chemical systems (sodium hypochlorite), ultra-violet irradiation units (UV), booster pump, pressure tanks, instrumentation, and control systems.
+Located within the water treatment plant building are raw water strainers, filtration units, associated chemical systems (sodium hypochlorite), ultra-violet irradiation units (UV), pressure tanks, instrumentation, and control systems.
 The water treatment plant is located in the Pronto East subdivision.
 The design capacity of the water treatment plant is 80 m3/day.

 The Pronto East WTP is supplied with raw water from Lake Huron through a 32 meter long, 300 mm diameter polyethylene intake pipe with a screened intake structure.
 The raw water flows into the wet well by gravity.
-In the event zebra mussels are detected a chemical injection line (to the intake structure) is available for sodium hypochlorite application to control zebra mussels.
+There is a zebra mussel control system that pumps sodium hypochlorite to the intake structure in an attempt to keep zebra mussel infestation under control.